-We often hear about what climate change is doing to birds and trees, but you might wonder - how does it affect me?
+We often hear about what climate change is doing to birds and trees, but you might wonder, "How does it affect me?"
 For one thing, it’s making us sick.

 David Karowe is a professor of biological sciences at Western Michigan University and researches the effects of climate change.
 He says climate change causes more deaths, makes it hard to breathe, and might even make us fat.

 "Each year climate change causes about 300,000 deaths that might not otherwise have happened.
 Most of them are not in our country.
-Most of them are in Africa and parts of Asia," says Karowe.
+Most of them are in Africa and parts of Asia," said Karowe.

 He says a lot of that is due to stronger hurricanes caused by climate change and the flooding that comes with it.
 But Karowe says Michiganders have other things to worry about like excessive heat.